 I love magpies.

 They’re sturdy-looking birds, and some of them can use tools.
-If you approach most other birds, or even just pass by them too closely on the sidewalk, they’ll flutter away, terrified of the massive human-beast that no doubt wishes to eat them.
+If you approach most other birds, or even just pass by them too closely on the sidewalk, they’ll flutter away, terrified of the massive human-beast who no doubt wishes to eat them.

 A magpie, however, will tilt its head toward you, look you up and down, and take the time to decide if you’re worth its effort.
 Most of the time they think not.
 They’ll stand their ground, maybe hop a few inches away if you move closer, but otherwise they seem to almost ‘think’ beyond instinct in a way most animals aren’t capable of doing.